smallstep/docs/src/pages/docs/step-cli/reference/beta/ca/provisioner/update/index.md

 instance identity documents in AWS.

 **--disable-custom-sans**
-On cloud provisioners, if anabled only the internal DNS and IP will be added as a SAN.
+On cloud provisioners, if enabled only the internal DNS and IP will be added as a SAN.
 By default it will accept any SAN in the CSR.

 **--disable-trust-on-first-use**, **--disable-tofu**